Shivam-Juyal/certified-kubernetes-administrator-course/docs/02-Core-Concepts/06-Kube-Controller-Manager.md

 - In kubernetes terms, a controller is a process that continuously monitors the state of the components within the system and works towards bringing the whole system to the desired functioning state.

 ## Node Controller
    - Responsible for monitoring the state of the Nodes and taking necessary actions to keep the application running.
+   - Checks the status of the node, every 5 seconds.
+   - If a nodes heartbeat is unreachable to the node-controller through kube-apiserver, the node-controller waits for 40seconds  (Node Monitor Grace Time) after which it marks the node unreaachable if the node is still not reachable.
+   - After a node is marked unreachable, node-controller gives it 5minutes to come back up(POD eviction timeout).
+If the node doesn't come back up, node-controller removes all the pods in that node and provisions them with the new healthy pods if the pods are part of the replicasets.

    ![node-controller](../../images/node-controller.PNG)

 ## Replication Controller
    - It is responsible for monitoring the status of replicasets and ensuring that the desired number of pods are available at all time within the set.
+   - If a pod dies it creates another one.

    ![replication-controller](../../images/replication-controller.PNG)